Newton numbers, vanishing polytopes and algebraic degrees: Preliminaries: Katz-Stapledon decomposition formulas

 \end{remark}

 The following definition was introduced by Stanley in \cite[Example 7.13]{Stan92}, generalizing the definition of Betke and McMullen in the case of a simplex \cite{BeM85}.
-It was independently introduced by Borisov and Mavlyutov in \cite{BoM03} as $\tl S(t)$.
+It was independently introduced by Borisov and Mavlyutov in \cite{BoM03} as $\tl S(t)$ in the context of the Batyrev's construction of mirror symmetry \cite{Bat94}.

 \begin{definition}\cite[Example 7.13]{Stan92} The \textbf{local $\mathbf{h^*}$-polynomial} $\ell^*(P;t)$ of $P$ is

 \end{definition}